 About Us

-Our goal is to give our students a German-speaking identity or to strengthen it, and to make German a natural part of their lives.
+Our goal is to instill a strong German-speaking identity in all learners and to establish German as a natural part of their lives.
+We actively support families in raising their children bilingually.

 German For All Ages